 You know what?
 Scheduling AND KEEPING time with God erases ALL of these lies and worries.

-Spending time in Scripture provides the validation that we ARE worthy, and taking the time to care for ourselves is healthy and essential in the Lord’s eyes.
+Spending time in Scripture provides the validation that you ARE worthy, and that taking the time to care for yourself is healthy and essential in the Lord’s eyes.

 How do we allow the Holy Spirit to do this?

 Hebrews 11:6 tells us, “And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.”
 (NIV)

 So, make it a point now to start scheduling and keeping your time with God.
 Got a busy family?
 10-15 minutes a day is a great way to start and is entirely possible!